 SECTION 5.
-MANUFACTURED HOME PURCHASEDACQUIRED BEFORE [ACT'S EFFECTIVE DATE].
+MANUFACTURED HOME PURCHASED BEFORE [ACT'S

+EFFECTIVE DATE].

-- (a) If the owner of a manufactured home acquired the home before [act's effective date] and if it is permanently affixed to situated on land in this state, the owner may file a certificate of location for recording in the land records of the jurisdiction in which the home is affixed situated.
-The certificate must be in the form specified by [government agency] and must include the following: - (1) the name of each person from whom the owner acquired the home and, if known to the owner, each transferor's address; - (2) the owner's name and address; - (3) the date; - (3)(4) the date that the owner acquired the home;
+- (a) If the owner of a manufactured home acquired the home before [act's effective date] and if it is permanently affixed to land, the owner may file a certificate of location for recording in the land records of the jurisdiction in which the home is affixed.
+The certificate must be in the form specified by [government agency] and must include the following: - (1) the name of each person from whom the owner acquired the home and, if known to the owner, each transferor's address; - 27 (2) the owner's name and address; - 28 (3) the date that the owner acquired the home; - 29 (4) the purchase price, if any; - 30 (5) the legal description of the manufactured home; - 31 (6) the street address and legal description of the land to which the home is

-- (4) the purchase price, if any; - (5) the legal description of the manufactured home; - (6) the street address and legal description of the land toon which the home is affixed situated; - (7) the name of each record owner of the land toon which the home is affixed situated; - (8) unless the home is affixed to situated on land owned by someone other than the home owner, a release of all rights in the home by each home owner that does not also own the land toon which the home is affixed situated; - (9) for each lien on the home, the lienholder's name and address, the date of the lien, and when and where it was recorded; - (10) a statement that each lienholder has consented to the filing of the certificate of location; - (11) a statement that a person who provides false information in the certificate is guilty of a misdemeanor and, upon conviction, shall be punished by a fine of not less than five hundred dollars but not more than one thousand dollars, or by imprisonment for not less than ten days but not more than six months, or by both fine and imprisonment; - (12) the home owner's signature; and - (13) any other information that the [government agency] requires.

-The certificate must be executed with the same formalities as a deed in recordable form.

-When the home owner files the original certificate of location for recording, the owner must deliver to the recorder the original manufacturer's certificate or statement of origin or a certificate of title that establishes the owner's ownership of the home.

-(b) If the owner acquired a manufactured home acquired it before [act's effective date] and if the home is permanently affixed to situated on land in this state when the owner transfers title to the home, the owner shall complete transfer title by a certificate of location when transferring the home's title if the owner has not previously filed a certificate for recording in the land records of the jurisdiction deed executed in which the home is affixed.
-The certificate must contain the information and be in the recordable form specified in Section 4 of this [act].
-Within ten days after the date on the certificate of location, and shall deliver to the transferee of the home or the lender that financed the purchase, if any, shall file the certificate of location, together with the original manufacturer's certificate or statement of origin or a certificate of title that establishes the transferee's title to the home.
-The deed must be in the form and must include the information specified in Section 4 of this [act].
-Within ten days after the deed's date, the transferee of the home or the lender that financed the purchase, if any, shall file the deed for recording, together with the original manufacturer's certificate or statement of origin or a certificate of title that establishes the transferee's title to the home, for recording in the land records of the jurisdiction in which the home is affixed situated.
+1 affixed; 2 (7) the name of each record owner of the land to which the home is affixed; 3 (8) unless the home is affixed to land owned by someone other than the home 4 owner, a release of all rights in the home by each home owner that does not also own the land to 5 which the home is affixed; 6 (9) for each lien on the home, the lienholder's name and address, the date of the 7 lien, and when and where it was recorded; 8 (10) a statement that each lienholder has consented to the filing of the certificate 9 of location; 10 (11) a statement that a person who provides false information in the certificate is 11 guilty of a misdemeanor and, upon conviction, shall be punished by a fine of not less than five 12 hundred dollars but not more than one thousand dollars, or by imprisonment for not less than 13 ten days but not more than six months, or by both fine and imprisonment; 14 (12) the home owner's signature; and 15 (13) any other information that the [government agency] requires.
+16 The certificate must be executed with the same formalities as a deed in recordable form.
+17 When the home owner files the original certificate of location for recording, the owner must 18 deliver to the recorder the original manufacturer's certificate or statement of origin or a 19 certificate of title that establishes the owner's ownership of the home.
+20 (b) If the owner acquired a manufactured home before [act's effective date] and if the 21 home is permanently affixed to land, the owner shall complete a certificate of location when 22 transferring the home's title if the owner has not previously filed a certificate for recording in the 23 land records of the jurisdiction in which the home is affixed.
+The certificate must contain the if any, shall file the certificate of location, together with the original manufacturer's certificate or statement of origin or a certificate of title that establishes the transferee's title to the home, for recording in the land records of the jurisdiction in which the home is affixed.